 - An applicant for enrollment is required to possess a diploma from an accredited high school or the recognized equivalent.
-High school documentation from a country other than the United States must be translated by a staff member fluent or native to the language and deemed to be at least the equivalent of a U.S. high school diploma.
-Or certified by a translation agency to be equivalent to a US high school diploma.
+High school documentation from a country other than the United States must be translated and certified to be at least the equivalent of a U.S. high school diploma by an agency that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE).
 Applicants must provide a copy of their high school diploma, transcripts, or a copy of their GED/HSE. - Be 18 years of age by the date of graduation from SOCHi - International students must have a Skype or phone interview to determine their English proficiency